JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 to meet user experience expectations.
 Compose Multiplatform for iOS supports back gestures by default to mimic Android functionality.

-On desktop, Compose Multiplatform uses the **Esc** key by default as a back trigger.
+On desktop, Compose Multiplatform uses the **Esc** key as the default back trigger.

 For details, see the [](compose-navigation.md#back-gesture) section.